 Headquartered in Moenchengladbach in Germany, SCB acts as the captive auto finance company for the Volvo and Mazda car brands in Germany, and holds a 51% share in Hyundai Capital Bank Europe GmbH (HCBE) and a 50% share in PSA Bank Deutschland GmbH.
-In April 2022, SCF announced2 that it has renegotiated its captive finance partnership for the Peugeot, Citroen and DS brands with car manufacturer Stellantis N.V.
+In April 2022, SCF announced3 that it has renegotiated its captive finance partnership for the Peugeot, Citroen and DS brands with car manufacturer Stellantis N.V.
 (Baa2 stable).
-As part of the transaction, which shall take effect in the first half of 2023, SCB will sell its stake in PSA Bank Deutschland GmbH to BNP Paribas Personal Finance (Aa3/Aa3 stable, ba1).
+As part of the transaction, SCB has sold its stake in PSA Bank Deutschland GmbH to BNP Paribas Personal Finance (Aa3/Aa3 stable, ba1).
 In November 2022, SCB signed a purchase agreement to buy 100% of MCE Bank GmbH, a German subsidiary of Mitsubishi Corporation (A2 stable), that is responsible for the distribution of Mitsubishi and Isuzu vehicles.
-The transaction will be completed in the first half of 2023.
+The transaction was completed in the first half of 2023.